amhelmi/MadLibs/README.md

 1. Select *File* in the top left of the window.
 2. Select *Change Background*.
 3. Select the image of your choice from your computer and it will be added as the background.
-4. The default image is the silly face and can only be changed within the code.
-This will be updated in the future.
 ```
 # Limitations
 The application does not currently check if the fill-in-the-blank responses are expected input types (e.g., checking if a number is entered for a Number prompt).